bjsi/open-recommender/README.md

 - `yarn worker`
 - Open up the web client and click the login button in the top right.
 - After logging in using Twitter this will automatically trigger a new recommendations pipeline run task for the worker.
 - You can monitor a recommendations pipeline run using by navigating to http://localhost:5173/#/admin.
-Make sure you set ADMIN="<Your Twitter Username>" in the server `.env` file.
+Make sure you set ADMIN="Your Twitter Username" in the server `.env` file.
 - After a run is finished you can view your queue of recommendations by navigating to your feed.

 ### Commands